 During hot, dry spells spider mites can attack ageratum causing them to dieback.
 To prevent spider mite infestations, mist the plants during dry spells with water.
 Spider mites don’t like humid conditions.
 Cut back damaged plants if you miss the infestation and they should regrow and flower again.

 Companion Planting and Design

-Ageratum are best grown in front of walkways or flower beds.
+Grow ageratum in front of walkways or in flower beds.
 They look great planted in masses of one color.
-They also are attractive paired with silver foliaged plants such as artemesia.
+Pair ageratum with silver foliaged plants such as artemesia.
 Petunias and another low growing annuals look great next to ageratum.
 Plant contrasting colored flowers, such as rudbeckia or tall marigolds, behind ageratum to create a nice color combination.

 The ‘Hawaii’ Series’ of ageratum features white, pink and blue flowered selections that only grow 6 inches tall.
 ‘Hawaiian Royal’ is particularly attractive for its true blue color.
 ‘Blue Horizon’ is a taller growing ageratum that can reach 2 feet tall.
 ‘Red Top’ is another tall grower that features burgundy colored flowers.
 ‘Southern Cross’ features bi-colored flowers on compact plants.